England won’t play against Russia for the ‘foreseeable future’

 Earlier on Sunday, the Czech Republic followed Sweden and Poland in announcing they would not play Russia.

-Poland were due to meet Russia in a World Cup qualifying play-off next month, with the winner advancing to face either Sweden or the Czechs.
+Poland were due to meet Russia in a World Cup qualifying play-off next month, with the winner advancing to face either Sweden or the Czech Republic.

-The refusal of the three nations to play the fixtures effectively leaves world governing body FIFA to decide whether to grant Russia clear passage to the World Cup finals or bar the nation entirely.
+The refusal of the three nations to play the fixtures effectively leaves FIFA to decide whether or not to grant Russia clear passage to the World Cup finals or bar the nation entirely.

+FIFA’s statement added: “With regard to the upcoming FIFA World Cup 2022 qualifiers, FIFA has taken good note of the positions expressed via social media by the Polish Football Association, the Football Association of the Czech Republic and the Swedish Football Association and has already engaged in dialogue with all of these football associations.

+“FIFA will remain in close contact to seek to find appropriate and acceptable solutions together.”

 Register for free to continue reading